neoforged/Documentation/docs/resources/client/models/index.md

 Models are JSON files that determine the visual shape and texture(s) of a block or item.
 A model consists of cuboid elements, each with their own size, that then get assigned a texture to each face.

 Items use the associated model(s) defined by its [client item][citems] while blocks use the associated model in the [blockstate file][bsfile].
-These locations are relative to the `models` directory, so a model with the registry name `examplemod:item/example_model` would be defined by the JSON at `assets/examplemod/models/item/example_model.json`.
+These locations are relative to the `models` directory, so a model referenced by the name `examplemod:item/example_model` would be defined by the JSON at `assets/examplemod/models/item/example_model.json`.

 ## Specification